danielc92/javascript-crash-course/README.md

 - Consist of key value pairs
 - They can be highly nested in nature
 - They can be 'stringified' to JSON strings (suitable for API services)
-- Synonomous with dictionaries from `python`
+- Synonymous with dictionaries from `python`
 - New items can be set with `[key]` notation or with `.key`
 - Items can be accessed by their key
 - Items can be arrays or object literals, as well as strings, numbers, booleans, nulls etc